Landonjdavis36/Super_Jump_Game/README.md

 ## Getting Started
 ---
-[how to install and run the program]
+After the nesesary files are downloaded.
+On Vscode go to the main.py file and then from from there run the program. the game and its start menu will then appear.

 ## Project Structure
 ---